Julius Lippmann

-Julius Lippmann (22 July 1864 – 13 November 1934) was a German liberal politician, a member of the Prussian Parliament and the Weimar National Assembly.
-He served as governor of the Province of Pomerania from 1919 to 1930.
+Julius Lippmann (22 July 1864 – 13 November 1934) was a German liberal politician, a member of the Prussian House of Representatives and the Weimar National Assembly.
+He served as Oberpräsident (governor) of the Province of Pomerania from 1919 to 1930.
+After retiring from this post, he began lecturing at the University of Greifswald but left after being the subject of antisemitic attacks by Nazi students for his Jewish lineage.

+Life

 Lippmann was born in Danzig, West Prussia, Kingdom of Prussia, his father was a Jewish cantor in the Jewish Community of Danzig.
 Lippmann attended the Academic Gymnasium Danzig and started to study classical philology at the University of Berlin, but soon switched to law.

-Lippmann started to practise as a lawyer in Stettin (Szczecin) in 1892, as a member of the Free-minded Union he was elected to the town council of Stettin in 1900.
-He became a member of the Prussian House of Representatives in 1908 and joined the Progressive People's Party (DDP) in 1910.
-He was the deputy chairman of the DDP fraction in the Prussian Parliament.
+Lippmann started to practise as a lawyer in Stettin (today, Szczecin) in 1892 as a member of the Free-minded Union, and he was elected to the city council of Stettin in 1900.
+He became a member of the Prussian House of Representatives in 1908 where he would serve until its dissolution in 1918.
+He joined the Progressive People's Party (DDP) in 1910 and was the deputy chairman of the DDP faction in the Prussian parliament.
 Lippmann was elected a member of the Weimar National Assembly on 19 January 1919.
-On 1 April 1919 he followed Georg Michaelis as "Oberpräsident" (governor) of the Province of Pomerania, the only liberal politician to hold this position.
+On 1 April 1919, he succeeded Georg Michaelis as "Oberpräsident" (governor) of the Province of Pomerania, the only liberal politician to hold this position.

-In 1927 Lippmann became honorary senator of the University of Greifswald, he retired on 31 March 1930 as Oberpräsident and started to lecture on administrative sciences in Greifswald later that year.
+In 1927, Lippmann became an honorary senator of the University of Greifswald.
+He retired on 31 March 1930 as Oberpräsident and started to lecture on administrative sciences in Greifswald later that year.
 Though Lippmann had converted to Lutheranism, he was attacked by Nazi students for his Jewish descent.
-In April 1933 Lippmann ceased his lectures and was formally dismissed on 25 July 1933 on his own demand after he had received a Law for the Restoration of the Professional Civil Service questionnaire.
+In April 1933, Lippmann ceased his lectures and was formally dismissed on 25 July 1933 at his own request after he had received a Law for the Restoration of the Professional Civil Service questionnaire.

-Facing further anti-semitic persecution Lippmann moved to Berlin, where he died in 1934.
+Facing further antisemitic persecution, Lippmann moved to Berlin, where he died in 1934.